Fozzyack/simple-fuzzy-finder/README.md

 Currently, it should read all the files in the current directory.
 Then, it should allow the user to search through all of the files and move into (```cd```) into that directory.
 Might make it look nice but idk yet.

+## Tech

+Will be using C++.
+For the speed.
+Might try to add multithreading for no the memes.